devjason/drivetime_to_hourly_rate_calculator/README.md

-# Mileage to Hourly Rate Converter
+# Drive time to Hourly Rate Converter

-Custom calculator to handle reimbursement of mileage at hourly rates.
+Custom calculator to handle reimbursement of driving time at hourly rates.

 Employees are reimbursed based on driving time, not mileage.
 Their total miles at a given hourly rate are converted into hours of their normal hourly